-The goal of the Penn State TCL is to shed insight into reliability physics of new microelectronic device technologies using a unique multi-disciplinary approach.
+Our goal is to shed insight into reliability physics of novel microelectronic device technologies using a unique multi-disciplinary approach.

-– Micro/nanoscale thermometry and local stress measurement using:
+1. Micro/nanoscale thermography (and local stress measurement) using:

 - Raman spectroscopy